The Safest Acute Pancreatitis Diet Plan for Recovery

 Day 6: The Weekend Milestone

-- Lunch: 1/2 cup of cooked lentils (make sure they are cooked until extremely soft) in a fat-free vegetable broth.
+- Lunch½ cup of cooked lentils (cook until extremely soft) in a fat-free vegetable broth.

 Day 7: The New Normal